ponqueli/studying-redux-saga/README.md

 # Studying Redux-Saga
-Calling the http://jsonplaceholder.typicode.com/users API to study redux-saga
+Calling the http://jsonplaceholder.typicode.com/users API to study redux-saga, how it is its code structure.